profzei/Matebook-X-Pro-2018/Readme.md

 sudo touch /private/var/vm/sleepimage
 sudo chflags uchg /private/var/vm/sleepimage
 ```
-**After every update, ALL these settings should be reapplied manually!**

 You can verify your power settings by typing in terminal `sudo pmset -g live` .
 If you ever want to reset these settings: `sudo pmset -a restoredefaults`